 The teaching of Religious Education and the integration of Catholic values are at the centre of teaching at Our Lady Help of Christians' Primary School.
 Our main goal is to ensure teachers have a thorough understanding of an authentic contemporary environment where personalised learning and high expectations engage students and promote intellectual quality.
 All class teachers effectively implement the Religious Education curriculum from Kindergarten to Year 6.
-The staff has had several Professional Learning meetings focussed on strengthening pedagogical approaches to promote student's deep learning in Religious Education.
-These have included: New Pedagogoies for Deep Learning; investigating, designing and implementing strategies to embed collaborative skills and processes into the RE learning sequence; and thinking routines for RE.
-By the end of 2019, students were better able to demonstrate and articulate their knowledge of collaboration and thinking in class activities, work samples and assessment tasks.
-A staff development day at the NSW Art Gallery and St Mary's Cathedral provided an opportunity to explore the use of art to engage and deepen students' understanding of RE concepts.
+The staff has had several Professional Learning meetings focussed on strengthening pedagogical approaches to promote student's deep learning of scripture in Religious Education.
+These have included: RENEW RE - redesigning learning programs to embed effective and engaging learning strategies; New Pedagogies for Deep Learning investigating, designing and implementing strategies to embed creative skills and processes into the RE learning sequence; and thinking routines for RE.
+By the end of 2020, students were better able to demonstrate and articulate their knowledge and understanding of scripture in class activities, work samples and assessment tasks.
 Catholic values are taught explicitly through the Religious Education program and are also modelled explicitly through integration across the curriculum, the prayer life of the school and in a range of social justice and outreach programs.